Search Results > Brochure

 Beijing, the capital city of China, has a population of about 7.34 million and it is not only the nation's political center, but also its cultural, scientific and education center, and a key transportation hub.
 As an ancient city and the capital of several dynasties, Beijing boasts many superb historical legacies some of which include the "forbidden city" and the Great Was at Badaling which is one of the great wonders of the world.
 As a modern city Beijing is also attractive for its new look.
 Since 1949 tremendous changes have taken place in the cities appearance.
 Beijing's temperate continental climate produces four clearly contrasted seasons: a short spring, rainy and humid summer, long and cold winter, and a very pleasant autumn.
 For more information visit www.ebeijing.gov.cn

-While attending the Beijing University of Technology you will participate on the following non-degree seeking program offered by the university.
-Language courses are strongly encouraged however, major specific courses will be taught in English.
+While attending the Beijing University of Technology you will participate in one of the following non-degree seeking programs offered by the university.
+Language courses are strongly encouraged, however, major-specific courses will be taught in English.

 This program offers a very special arrangement and the Beijing University of Technology is offering two full tuition scholarships each semester for UW-Stout study abroad students.
+The scholarships are contingent upon funding availability from BJUT.
 As a condition of the scholarship you will be asked to keep an online blog and represent the program when you return to campus.

 Passport: Students will need to have a passport study in China.
 The current passport fee is $135.
 If you already have a valid U.S. passport, be sure to check the dates of validity – your passport must be valid six months beyond your return date.